manavkaushik/Poverty-Estimation-using-Satellite-Imagery-through-Deep-Learning-and-Transfer-Learning/README.md

-# Poverty Estimation using Satellite Imagery through Deep Learning and Transfer Learning
+# Active Learning

 Active learning is a special kind of learning  where  the algorithm can interactively query an oracle to label data points based on the algorithm’s preferences. <br/>
-This repository aims to target all the major concepts in Active Learning with help of a real life problem of **Handwritten Digits Labelling**.
+This repository aims to target all the major concepts in Active Learning with help of a real life problem of **Handwritten Digits Labelling**. <br/>
 The concepts covered are as follows: <br/><br/>
   ○ Distribution of data: _Train, Test, Unlabelled_ <br/><br/>
   ○ Uncertainty Sampling using: <br/>
     - Least Confidence<br/>